Our love letter

 We hope this declaration finds you well, or at least before your next pointless meeting.

 Let us start by saying this is a love letter.
-A valentine crafted from pure, uncut frustration and delivered with a middle finger.
+Think of it as a valentine crafted from pure, uncut frustration and delivered with a middle finger.

-We’re tired of pretending.
-Tired of the shared, silent cringe.
-Deep down, we all want to shake someone by the shoulders and scream, “WHY AREN’T YOU AS MAD ABOUT THIS NONSENSE AS I AM?”
+We are tired of pretending.
+We are tired of the shared, silent cringe.
+We all secretly want to run into the streets and shake the nearest person, screaming, “WHY AREN’T YOU AS MAD ABOUT THIS NONSENSE AS I AM?”

 The machine may never stop.
-But we can stop lying about loving the ride.
+But we can at least stop pretending it’s the only game to play, that there’s nothing more beyond work, and that we enjoy the ride.

 Love,